SmartBear/testengine-cli/README.md

 Each job has a job ID, with the command "jobs cancel" a running (or queued) job can be canceled.

 `testengine jobs cancel <job ID>`

+### Delete a job
+Each job has a job ID, with the command "jobs delete" a job can be deleted.
+A running/queued job must be canceled first to delete.

+`testengine jobs delete <job ID>`

 ### Get the status of a job, using job ID without generating a report
 Each job has a job ID, with the command "jobs cancel" a running (or queued) job can be canceled.